DundeeCityCouncil/OpenData/recycling/README.md

 # Bin and Recycling Container Schedules

-Dundee City City Council continues to introduce kerbside recycling on a phased approach.
+Dundee City City Council continues to introduce [kerbside recycling on a phased approach](http://www.dundeecity.gov.uk/recyclefordundee/).

 Our database for managing bins and routes does not yet hold the full details of the schedules at a household level as this is managed through a separate process.

+We provide a [calendar lookup page](https://www.dundeecity.gov.uk/forms/wastemgt_calendars.php?_qf_page2_display=true)  for members of the public to lookup their property, and download a PDF calendar showing their scheduled collections.

-The database view used on the [calendar lookup page](https://www.dundeecity.gov.uk/forms/wastemgt_calendars.php?_qf_page2_display=true) contains for each household:
+The data used on the [calendar lookup page](https://www.dundeecity.gov.uk/forms/wastemgt_calendars.php?_qf_page2_display=true) contains for each household:

 * UPRN (Unique Property Reference Number) for the Property
 * Bin & Waste Type